DAS-SPB/pom_edu/README.md

   - Adjust the number of parallel threads by modifying the -n parameter (-n <num_threads>).
 - CI Execution
   - Regression tests can be triggered in the CI pipeline by clicking the "Run workflow" button in GitHub Actions.

+## Possible Improvements

+To minimize repetitive interactions with web pages, leveraging an API or managing authentication via cookies would be ideal.
+However, the demo website does not provide such capabilities, limiting the available optimization strategies.